mcguia/twitter-image-feed/README.md

 ## Setup

 1. [Apply for a Twitter developer account](https://developer.twitter.com/en/apply) and create a Twitter developer app.
-2. Generate API keys and add them to a .env file in the root project directory, defined as ACCESS_TOKEN and ACCESS_SECRET.
+2. Generate API keys and add them to a .env file in the root project directory, defined as CONSUMER_KEY and CONSUMER_SECRET.
 3. `yarn install`
 4. Start server: `yarn run start-server`
 5. Start client: `yarn run start`